Cart

 port: 80

-With that, we have reached the end of our guide on installing and using Traefik in Kubernetes.
+That brings us to the end of our guide on installing and using Traefik in Kubernetes.

 Need help?